How to Install and Configure MySQL on CentOS 7

 If the output you receive is similar to the output of our article, then you have successfully installed MySQL on CentOS7.

-mysqladmin -u root -p versionchecks the version and installation of MySQL on CentOS7.
+Running the below command checks the version and installation of MySQL on CentOS7:

 By default, MySQL files are stored in the /var/lib/mysql directory.
 Of course, as long as you have not made any changes to the configuration.